Wyoming Prenuptial Agreement

 7. Does a Wyoming prenup need to be notarized?

 No, but notarization is universal practice.
 Wyoming statute requires only that the agreement be in writing and signed by both parties (Wyo.
 Stat. § 1-23-105(a)(iii)).
-Witnesses are not required by Wyoming law.
-Notarization is strongly recommended because it forecloses signature-authenticity challenges.
+Witnesses are not required by Wyoming law either.
+Notarization is strongly recommended because it forecloses signature-authenticity challenges — one of the cheapest ways to eliminate a potential attack vector.
+If your prenup contains a non-Wyoming choice-of-law clause, check that state's execution requirements too; Bradley v.
+Bradley, 164 P.3d 117 (Wyo.
+2007), invalidated a Wyoming amendment that failed Minnesota's two-witness-and-notary formality.

-9. How do I challenge or invalidate a Wyoming prenup?
+10. How do I challenge or invalidate a prenup in Wyoming?

-The challenger bears the burden of proving either (1) involuntary execution by fraud, duress, or denial of opportunity to read, or (2) unconscionability under general contract doctrine.
+The challenger bears the burden of proving either (1) involuntary execution — by fraud, duress, or denial of opportunity to read — or (2) unconscionability under general contract doctrine.
 Failure to read the agreement is not a defense for a competent adult (Laird, 1979).
-Successful challenges in Wyoming have turned on procedural defects — e.g., due process violations (Bradley I, 2005) or a postnup amendment that failed the chosen state's execution formalities (Bradley II, 2007).
+Successful challenges in Wyoming have turned on procedural defects, not substantive unfairness: due-process violations when documents were never served (Bradley I, 2005) and a postnuptial amendment that failed the chosen state's execution formalities (Bradley II, 2007).
+No Wyoming court has invalidated a prenup solely because the terms were one-sided.
+Asymmetric counsel, compressed timelines, and inadequate financial disclosure remain the primary risk factors.

 Yes, but with care.
 A post-marital amendment is a postnuptial agreement and requires separate consideration beyond the marriage itself (Combs, 1993).
-The amendment must satisfy the same formalities as the original — and if the prenup contains a non-Wyoming choice-of-law clause, the amendment must satisfy that state's formalities too (Bradley II, 2007, invalidating a Wyoming amendment for failing Minnesota's two-witness/notary rule).
+The amendment must satisfy the same formalities as the original — and if the prenup contains a non-Wyoming choice-of-law clause, the amendment must satisfy that state's formalities too.
+Bradley v.
+Bradley, 164 P.3d 117 (Wyo.
+2007), invalidated a Wyoming amendment for failing Minnesota's statutory formalities.
+Put amendments in writing, have both parties sign with full disclosure, and confirm compliance with any choice-of-law clause in the original agreement.

 12. Will a prenup signed in another state be enforced in Wyoming?

 Generally yes, if it was valid where signed and does not violate Wyoming public policy.
-Most prenups include a choice-of-law clause designating the governing state; Wyoming courts enforce those clauses, including for amendments (Bradley II, 2007).
-If you are moving to Wyoming, have your existing prenup reviewed by Wyoming counsel — particularly to confirm child-related clauses are severable and that any spousal-support waiver translates cleanly.
+Most prenuptial agreements include a choice-of-law clause designating the governing state, and Wyoming courts enforce those clauses — including for amendments (Bradley II, 2007).
+If you are moving to Wyoming, have your existing prenup reviewed by Wyoming counsel.
+Key issues to check: whether child-related clauses are severable (Wyoming will not enforce child custody or support terms), whether any spousal-support waiver translates cleanly under Wyoming's permissive framework, and whether the disclosure standard in the originating state meets Wyoming's meaningful-access-to-information threshold.